Overview

 Jumper Round

-For divisions with the Table II, 2(b) and Table II, 2(a) formats, the jumper round is the first of two rounds, second being the jump off.
+For divisions of Table II, 2(a) format, the jumper round is the first of two rounds, second being the jump off.
 Riders must go clear in the jumper round and be under the time allowed to move on to the jump off.
 This means that you must have zero faults to qualify for the second round.

 Jumper rounds consist of a course with a time allowed.
 Placings for the jumper round are determined by fastest time and lowest number of faults.
 Riders must go clear to qualify for the jump off.
-The entire course may not be ridden faster than the working canter.
-You may not gallop at any point during the course.
 Below are possible faults that may be assigned during the jumper round.

 8 faults - refusal